ngs-course/ngs-course.github.io/Course_Materials/alignment/tutorial/example.md

 ### NGS aligners used:

 - [BWA] : BWA is a software package for mapping **DNA** low-divergent sequences against a large reference genome, such as the human genome.
-The new project repository is available at https://github.com/lh3/bwa
+The new project repository is available at [GitHub BWA](https://github.com/lh3/bwa)
 - [HPG Aligner] : HPG Aligner is a new NGS aligner for mapping both **DNA Genomic** and **RNA-seq** data against a large reference genome.
 It's has been designed for having a high sensitivity and performance.
 - [Bowtie2] : *Bowtie 2* is an ultrafast and memory-efficient tool for aligning **DNA** sequencing reads to long reference sequences.
 - [TopHat2] : *TopHat* is a fast splice junction mapper for RNA-Seq reads.
 It aligns **RNA-Seq** reads to mammalian-sized genomes using the ultra high-throughput short read aligner Bowtie, and then analyzes the mapping results to identify splice junctions between exons.